Ilya-audio/roof_control/README.md

     3. Add these actions as buttons.
     4. **Visual Feedback:** The buttons will light up to show the currently active mode, staying perfectly in sync with the plugin.
     5. **Custom Icons:** The package also includes **custom icons** for your toolbar to match each monitoring mode visually.

-    ⚠️ Please ensure that both the Monitoring FX chain and the plugin are NOT bypassed before loading profiles.
-To initialize correctly, both the plugin and Mon FX MUST be active.
-That's just a Reaper engine thing :)

 ---